arnowelzel/timed-content/readme.txt

 10. An example showing use of the `[timed-content-server]` shortcode with `debug` set to `true`.
 You'll only see it if you're logged in and it's on a Page/Post you can edit (Your regular visitors won't see this at all).

 == Changelog ==
+= 2.3.1 =
+* Fixed minor bugs related to Exception Dates.
+* Optimized rule periods arrays (array only needs 'status' and 'time' when it's meant to be human-readable).
+* Added custom filter `timed_content_filter` to emulate `apply_filter( 'the_content', ... )` functionality for content.

 = 2.3 =
-* Fixed bug when setting up weekly recurrence for Timed Content Rules
+* Fixed bug when setting up weekly recurrence for Timed Content Rules.
 * NEW!
-Exception Dates (dates on which your Timed Content Rule shouldn't run)
+Exception Dates (dates on which your Timed Content Rule shouldn't run).

 = 2.2 =
 * Much improved I18N
-* New Spanish translation - Many thanks to Andrew Kurtis and Jelena Kovacevic from WebHostingHub (Nueva traducción de español - Muchas gracias a Andrew Kurtis y Jelena Kovacevic desde WebHostingHub)
+* New Spanish translation - Many thanks to Andrew Kurtis and Jelena Kovacevic from WebHostingHub (Nueva traducción de español - Muchas gracias a Andrew Kurtis y Jelena Kovacevic desde WebHostingHub).

 = 2.1.5 =
 * Unified dashicons among all of my plugins.
-* Minor improvements in TinyMCE dialog UI and Date/Time UI controls
+* Minor improvements in TinyMCE dialog UI and Date/Time UI controls.

 = 2.1.4 =
-* Fixed TinyMCE editor button for TinyMCE 4.x
+* Fixed TinyMCE editor button for TinyMCE 4.x.

 = 2.1.3 =
 * Removed support for PHP4 in `customFieldsInterface.php`.
 * Fixed Wordpress version check for deciding which image to use for TinyMCE button.
-* Fixed "Strict Standards" warning in PHP 5.4 in `__getNextWeek()`
+* Fixed "Strict Standards" warning in PHP 5.4 in `__getNextWeek()`.

 = 2.1.2 =
 * Dashicons support for WP 3.8 + added.
 Support for old-style icons in Admin/TinyMCE is deprecated.
 * Added versioning to all `wp_enqueue_style()` calls.

 = 2.1.1 =
-* CSS for JQuery UI now loaded locally as required by Wordpress plugin repository rules
+* CSS for JQuery UI now loaded locally as required by Wordpress plugin repository rules.
-* Improved UX on TinyMCE dialog and Timed Content Rules detail page
+* Improved UX on TinyMCE dialog and Timed Content Rules detail page.

 = 2.1 =
-* Fixed inconsistency in how the days of week to repeat on were being set up between the front and back ends
+* Fixed inconsistency in how the days of week to repeat on were being set up between the front and back ends.
-* Fixed variable scope bug that occurred on activation
+* Fixed variable scope bug that occurred on activation.
-* Improved i18n
+* Improved i18n.

 = 2.0 =
 * Added Timed Content Rules.
-* Replaced AnyTime plugin with jQuery UI Timepicker (http://fgelinas.com/code/timepicker) and Wordpress's internal jQuery UI Datepicker
+* Replaced AnyTime plugin with jQuery UI Timepicker (http://fgelinas.com/code/timepicker) and Wordpress's internal jQuery UI Datepicker.
-* HTML code created by `[timed-content-client]` can now either be enclosed in either `<div>` or `<span>` tags
+* HTML code created by `[timed-content-client]` can now either be enclosed in either `<div>` or `<span>` tags.
-* Debugging statements for `[timed-content-server]` now displayed on Post/Page (only if logged in and have the rights to edit that Post/Page - no more digging into the HTML source)
+* Debugging statements for `[timed-content-server]` now displayed on Post/Page (only if logged in and have the rights to edit that Post/Page - no more digging into the HTML source).
-* Improved code documentation
+* Improved code documentation.

 = 1.2 =
-* Upgraded AnyTime jQuery plugin
+* Upgraded AnyTime jQuery plugin.
-* `timed-content.js` is now always loaded (Size > 1KB, so not a lot of extra overhead); fixes bug when multiple/nested shortcodes are used
+* `timed-content.js` is now always loaded (Size > 1KB, so not a lot of extra overhead); fixes bug when multiple/nested shortcodes are used.

 = 1.1 =
 * Fixed some internal filename discrepancies.